 - Comments: Comments from judges are also encouraged in order to distinguish papers with similar scores.

 AGU recognizes that scores and judges’ comments are important for students to better their presentation skills for future sessions.
-Sign back into the online system after 6 January 2015 to view your scores and to find out if you have won an OSPA.
+Sign back into the online system in January 2017 to view your scores and to find out if you have won an OSPA.